 And it's bad enough that they were going to use those lies, unverified, salacious lies, in part from the Russian government, according to the Grassley Graham memo that came out last week.

-Anyway, the dossier, I think takes on even more importance.
+Anyway, the dossier, I think, takes on even more importance.

-That the Trump campaign launched an extensive ex uh conspiracy with the Kremlin to interfere with the 2016 presidential election.
+Anyway, so they identified 10 core collusion accusations that the Trump campaign launched an extensive conspiracy with the Kremlin to interfere with the 2016 presidential election.

 That Trump, for decades, a developer of tall buildings, maintained an eight-year relationship of give and take with Russian intelligence.